MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailboxRestoreRequest.md

 ```

 ### -TargetIsArchive
-The TargetIsArchive parameter specifies that the content is restored into the specified target mailbox's archive.
+The TargetIsArchive switch specifies that the content is restored into the specified target mailbox's archive.
+You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter